Risk factorsBy Mayo Clinic staff

 A few factors put infants at higher risk of common colds.

 - Immature immune systems.
 Infants are, by nature, at risk of common colds because they haven't yet been exposed to or developed resistance to most of the viruses that cause them.

 - Time of year.
-Both children and adults are more susceptible to colds in fall and winter, when the air is dry.
+Both children and adults are more susceptible to colds in fall and winter.
 Children are in school and most people are spending a lot of time indoors, which can make germs easier to spread from person to person.

 - Kliegman RM, et al. Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1608/0.html.
 Accessed March 7, 2013.

 - Long SS, et al. Principles and Practice of Pediatric Infectious Diseases.
 4th ed.
 St. Louis, Mo.: Elsevier Saunders; 2012. http://www.mdconsult.com/books/page.do?eid=4-u1.0-B978-1-4377-2702-9..00301-9&isbn=978-1-4377-2702-9&uniqId=399011628-4#4-u1.0-B978-1-4377-2702-9..00301-9.
 Accessed March 7, 2013.